corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/legal-info.md

 title: Third-party software licence information - 4.8
 ---

-# Corda Enterprise 4.8 third-party software notices and licence information
+# Corda Enterprise Edition 4.8 third-party software notices and licence information

 **Do not translate or localize**